stepollo2/stepollo-explorer/docs/api.md

 ### Websocket API

 Websocket interface is provided at `/websocket/`.
-The interface can be explored using Blockbook Websocket Test Page found at `/test-websocket.html`.

 The websocket interface provides the following requests: